Tabisch/Estyma_ha_integration/README.md

-# Igneo for Home Assistant
+# Estyma for Home Assistant

 ## Installation